zdravkov/kendo-docs/api/dataviz/diagram.md

 ### getBoundingBox

+#### Parameters

+#### Returns

-Returns the bounding rectangle of the specified items.
+The bounding rectangle of the specified items.
 If nothing is specified the bounding box of the all diagram will be returned.

 #### Example - bring an item into view